-Mergers & Acquisitions Comparative Guide - Corporate/Commercial Law - Cayman Islands
+Mergers & Acquisitions Comparative Guide

 6.2 Can a buyer build up a stake in the target before and/or during the transaction process?
 What disclosure obligations apply in this regard?

-Acquisitions of target shares before the offer period: In accordance with the CSX Code on Takeovers and Mergers and Rules Governing Substantial Acquisitions of Shares (Code), when a bidder or any person acting in concert with it acquired relevant shares in the target within the three months prior to the commencement of the offer period or, otherwise than with the consent of the Council Executive, prior to that three-month period, the offer to the holders of relevant shares of the same class must be on terms similar to the most favourable of such acquisitions, if the Council Executive takes the view that there are circumstances which render this necessary.
+In accordance with the CSX Code on Takeovers and Mergers and Rules Governing Substantial Acquisitions of Shares, when a bidder or any person acting in concert with it acquired relevant shares in the target within the three months prior to the commencement of the offer period or, otherwise than with the consent of the CSX Council Executive, prior to that three-month period, the offer to the holders of relevant shares of the same class must be on terms similar to the most favourable of such acquisitions, if the CSX Council Executive takes the view that there are circumstances which render this necessary.

-Acquisitions of target shares during the offer period: In accordance with the Code, if after the commencement of the offer period and before the offer closes for acceptance, a bidder or any person acting in concert with it purchases relevant shares in the target at above the offer price (being the then-current offer price), it must increase its offer to not less than the highest price paid for the shares so acquired.
+In accordance with the code, if after the commencement of the offer period and before the offer closes for acceptance, a bidder or any person acting in concert with it purchases relevant shares in the target at above the offer price (being the then-current offer price), it must increase its offer to not less than the highest price paid for the shares so acquired.
 Immediately after the acquisition, an announcement is required that a revised offer will be made.
 The announcement must also state the number of shares acquired and the price paid.

+Please see question 1.2 under heading Tender offer (accompanied by a squeeze-out) for commentary on the impact of stake building on acceptance thresholds to invoke the statutory 'squeeze-out' right.

 6.3 Are there provisions for the squeeze-out of any remaining minority shareholders (and the ability for minority shareholders to 'sell out')?
 What kind of minority shareholders rights are typical in your jurisdiction?

 In a tender offer, contractual acquisition or public takeover, where the removal of a minority is required, the statutory squeeze-out remains available where the relevant statutory thresholds are met.
-Please see question 1.2.
+Please see question 1.2 under heading Tender offer (accompanied by a squeeze-out).

 6.4 How does a bidder demonstrate that it has committed financing for the transaction?